ruslo/CGold/docs/index.rst

 Welcome to **CGold**!

-This guide will show you how to use :ref:`CMake <CMake>` and help you to write elegant, correct and scalable projects.
+This guide will show you how to use :ref:`CMake <CMake>` and will help you to write elegant, correct and scalable projects.
 We'll start from the simple cases and add more features one by one.
 This tutorial covers only part of CMake capabilities - some topics are skipped intentionally in favor of better modern approaches [1]_.
-Document designed to be a good tutorial for the very beginners but touches some aspects which may be interested to advanced developers too.
-Look at it as a skeleton/starting point for further :ref:`CMake <CMake>` learning.
+Document designed to be a good tutorial for the very beginners but touches some aspects which advanced developers may be interested in too.
+Look at this document as it's a skeleton/starting point for further :ref:`CMake
+<CMake>` learning.

 Enjoy!